thesofproject/sof-bin/HOWTO-new-release.md

 Build the /lib/firmware/intel/sof/ tree
 ---------------------------------------

+- Make sure `sof/versions.json` has been kept up to date.

 - After validation, create the new git tag in sof.git

 - Point the SOF installer to your local sof-bin clone by creating an